 I also serve on the board of the student chapter of the Coptic Medical Association of North America (CMANA) as its current treasurer.
 As part of the student chapter, I have helped organized our annual conferences and local events that allow medical trainees at all stages to experience medical missions through the mother organization.
 Our student chapter also organizes opportunities for networking including online talks/forums, an annual gala, and quarterly newsletter.

-When I am not coding away or in the hospital, I enjoy staying physically active (CrossFit, Olympic weightlifting, skiing), playing and producing music (singing, piano, guitar), and amateur photography.
+When I am not coding away or in the hospital, I enjoy staying physically active (CrossFit, Olympic weightlifting, skiing, and most recently, triathlon), playing and producing music (singing, piano, guitar), and amateur photography.
 Otherwise, I enjoy visiting new cities, eating good food, and having a fun time with friends, family, & my dog Leo.

 I hope this page provides insight into the work I have done and areas of research I hope to continue to pursue in my future career as well as my own personal interests!
 Feel free to contact me and reach out with any questions or research collaboration opportunities!